01Head of Household Filing Status

 You must also have paid more than half the expenses of maintaining your home during the tax year.

 02The Child Tax Credit

-Tax credits are better than tax deductions and the Child Tax Credit is one of the best available.
-Deductions only subtract from your taxable income.
-Credits are deducted from what you actually owe the IRS when you finish your tax return.
-Some credits are even refundable so the IRS will send you a check when and if the credit you qualify for exceeds your tax liability.
+Tax credits are better than tax deductions, and the Child Tax Credit is one of the best available.
+Deductions subtract from your taxable income, but credits are deducted from what you actually owe the IRS.
+Some credits are even refundable, so the IRS will send you a check when and if the credit you qualify for exceeds your tax liability.

 The TCJA keeps the Child and Dependent Care Credit in place as well.
-This credit is equal to 20 to 35 percent of what you spend on child care so you can go to work or leave home to look for a job.
+This credit equals to 20% to 35% of what you spend on child care so you can go to work or leave home to look for a job.
 The exact percentage depends on your income and how many child dependents you have who need care.
 It’s a portion of up to $3,000 in care costs if you have one child, or $6,000 if you have two or more children.